Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/home.md

 When viewed under a microscope, the two viruses look identical, and they use the same mechanism to infect human cells, when the spike protein on the virus surface bonds to the ACE2 enzyme on a human cell's membrane.[^16][^17] So why did SARS fizzle, but SARS-CoV-2, a disease that is on average less harmful[^11][^12] and less deadly to individuals who contract it, transform into a pandemic?
 The most likely explanation for the ability of SARS-CoV-2 to spread across far more countries and remain a public health threat even in the face of lockdowns is that it spreads more easily; that is, it is more **infectious**.
 Is there a molecular basis of this increased infectiousness?

 In this module, we will place ourselves in the shoes of early SARS-CoV-2 researchers studying the new virus in early 2020.
-The virus's genome, consisting of nearly 30,000 nucleotides, was published on January 10[^Genome][^Annotation], and an annotation of this genome showing the position of the virus's genes is shown in the figure below.
+The virus's genome, consisting of nearly 30,000 nucleotides, was published on January 10[^Genome][^Annotation], and an annotation of this genome identifying the location of the virus's genes is shown in the figure below.
 Upon sequence comparison, SARS-CoV-2 was found to be related to several coronaviruses isolated from bats and distantly related to SARS-CoV.

 [![image-center](../assets/images/600px/SARSCoV2Annotation.png){: .align-center}](../assets/images/SARSCoV2Annotation.png)
 An annotated genome of SARS-CoV-2, with rectangles showing the location of areas encoding RNA or protein.
 The spike protein, found at the bottom of this image, is labeled "S" and begins at nucleotide position 21,563.
 Accessed from GenBank: [https://go.usa.gov/xfzMM](https://go.usa.gov/xfzMM).